Ferry Transport in Tonga

 Ferries run on ever-changing schedules in Tonga, where up-to-date schedules can be found a the Visitor Information Centres in Tonga, as well as occasionally on the Facebook pages of the ferry companies.

-Ferries operate Monday to Saturday, except the MV ‘Otuanga’ofa, which operates Monday to Friday.
+The MV ‘Otuanga’ofa and MV Taka I Pomana operate Monday to Saturday, while other ferry services run from Monday to Friday.
 Ferries do not operate on a Sunday under Tongan law.

 When planning to travel by any one of the ferries, double-check the ferry schedule the day before travel.
 It’s also worth calling for an up-to-date departure time on the day of travel, as ferries tend to depart, well, whenever they want.
 This has left many first-time ferry travellers behind, so don’t get caught out!